dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 | `Same` | Only Routes/ListenerSets in the same namespace as the Gateway may be attached to this Gateway. |
 | `None`| No Routes/ListenerSets may be attached to this Gateway. |

-Ok, let's create a new gateway API, this time, in another namespace.
+Ok, let's create a new `Gateway`, this time, in another `Namespace`.

 ```yaml